 \textit{Classical Approach.} The classical data extraction method involves researchers analyzing selected studies individually to identify and extract the requisite data.
 Researchers design a standard form or template to document data specifics, i.e., study characteristics, methodological approaches, sample size, results, and other details.
 Then, this form is pilot-tested on a sub-set of studies to ensure the form captures all data required and is user-friendly.
 Then, researchers read each study, identify the relevant information, and record this with the extraction form.
 More than one reviewer should perform data extraction to validate the accuracy and consistency of the data extracted.
 Hence, researchers must again calculate an IRA to assess biases and misclassification.
 This is time-consuming, labor-intensive, and prone to human error.
 Besides, the process can be overwhelming if the number of studies is large.

 \textit{GAI Approach} LLM can be fine-tuned or instructed to answer in a specific format and provide or ask to generate the data extraction form.
-More so, the models can run scripts or create them on the fly to automate repetitive activities, such as data extraction from tables, figures, and text.
+The models can run or create scripts on the fly to automate repetitive activities, such as data extraction from tables, figures, and text.

-Moreover, GAI systems can offer immediate feedback and validation and flag possible inconsistencies or missing data in real-time.
+Moreover, GAI systems can offer immediate feedback and validation and flag possible inconsistencies or missing data in real time.
 Finally, GAIs allow researchers to process large-scale document collection within a fraction of the time taken by manual methods \cite{esposito2024leveraging}; thus, it is possible to review large-scale literature exhaustively.